 Making African Black Eyed Peas Rice.

-Long ago and before my introduction to African food and because of the stupid movies that show African people eating weird stuff, I used to frown upon hearing anything about African food.
+Long ago and before my introduction to African food and because of some movies that show African people eating weird stuff, I used to frown upon hearing anything about African food.
 I never gave African dishes a chance, even while traveling I always refused to taste it.

 African Black Eyed Peas Rice is another side dish that made me fall madly in love with African cuisine.
 Now, trying out new African recipes to me is like hunting for treasure.